eidietrich/mt-fourth-estate-site/content/_index.md

 linktitle = "Home"
-title = "The Montana Fourth Estate Project" subtitle = "" tagline = "Montana news outlets teaming up to tackle the state's toughest issues by investigating solutions." description = "The Montana Fourth Estate: Montana news outlets teaming up to tackle the state's toughest issues by investigating solutions" title-tag = "The Montana Fourth Estate"
+title = "The Montana Fourth Estate Project" subtitle = "" tagline = "A statewide collaboration of journalists working together to give Montanans more of the story" description = "A statewide collaboration of journalists working together to give Montanans more of the story" title-tag = "The Montana Fourth Estate"
 +++